-WFBNA, acting through its Municipal Finance Group, one of the underwriters of the Offered Bonds, has entered into an agreement (the "WFA Distribution Agreement") with its affiliate, Wells Fargo Clearing Services, LLC (which uses the trade name "Wells Fargo Advisors") ("WFA"), for the distribution of certain municipal securities offerings, including the Offered Bonds.
-Pursuant to the WFA Distribution Agreement, WFBNA will share a portion of its underwriting or remarketing agent compensation, as applicable, with respect to the Offered Bonds with WFA.
+WFBNA, acting through its Municipal Finance Group, one of the Issue 2024-3A Underwriters, has entered into an agreement (the "WFA Distribution Agreement") with its affiliate, Wells Fargo Clearing Services, LLC (which uses the trade name "Wells Fargo Advisors") ("WFA"), for the distribution of certain municipal securities offerings, including the Issue 2024-3A Bonds and the Issue 2024-3B Bonds.
+Pursuant to the WFA Distribution Agreement, WFBNA will share a portion of its underwriting or remarketing agent compensation, as applicable, with respect to the Issue 2024-3A Bonds and Issue 2024-3B Bonds with WFA.
 WFBNA has also entered into an agreement (the "WFSLLC Distribution Agreement") with its affiliate Wells Fargo Securities, LLC ("WFSLLC"), for the distribution of municipal securities offerings, including the Offered Bonds.
 Pursuant to the WFSLLC Distribution Agreement, WFBNA pays a portion of WFSLLC's expenses based on its municipal securities transactions.
-WFBNA, WFSLLC, and WFA are each wholly-owned subsidiaries of Wells Fargo & Company.
+WFBNA, WFSLLC, and WFA are each whollyowned subsidiaries of Wells Fargo & Company.